strangelove-ventures/mandrake/packages/utils/src/types/mcp/REFACTORING_PLAN.md

-# MCP Package Type Refactoring Plan
+# MCP Package Type Refactoring Plan (COMPLETED)

 ## Overview

-This plan focuses on extracting and reorganizing the types from the MCP (Model Context Protocol) package into the utils package.
+This plan focused on extracting and reorganizing the types from the MCP (Model Context Protocol) package into the utils package.
 The MCP package contains server management, transport protocol, and tool types that should be made available as shared types.

-## Types to Extract
+## Types Extracted

-Based on the initial review of the MCP package, we need to extract the following types:
+Based on the review of the MCP package, we extracted the following types:

-### Server Types
+### Server Types ✅
-- Server configuration
+- Server configuration (renamed `MCPServerConfig` to avoid conflict)
-- Server status
+- Server state tracking (`ServerState`)
-- Server management interfaces
+- Server interface (`MCPServer`)

-### Transport Types
+### Transport Types ✅
-- Communication protocols
-- Message formats
+- Connection interface (`MCPConnection`)
+- Transport types (`TransportType` enum)
-- Transport interfaces
+- Transport options (`TransportOptions`)

-### Tool Types
+### Tool Types ✅
-- Tool definitions specific to MCP
+- Tool definitions with server info (renamed `MCPToolWithServer` to avoid conflict)
-- Tool execution interfaces
+- Tool with server ID (`ToolWithServerIdentifier`)
-- Tool response formats
+- Tool invocation response (`ToolInvocationResponse`)
+- Tool arguments (`ToolArguments`)

-## Implementation Steps
+## Implementation Summary

 ### 1. Server Types

-Examine the source files:
+We extracted types from:
 - `packages/mcp/src/types/index.ts`
 - `packages/mcp/src/server.ts`
-- `packages/mcp/src/manager.ts`

-Create the type definitions in:
+Created type definitions in:
 `packages/utils/src/types/mcp/server.ts`

 ### 2. Transport Types

-Examine the source files:
+We extracted types from:
 - `packages/mcp/src/transport/index.ts`
 - `packages/mcp/src/types/index.ts`

-Create the type definitions in:
+Created type definitions in:
 `packages/utils/src/types/mcp/transport.ts`

 ### 3. Tool Types

-Examine the source files:
+We extracted types from:
 - `packages/mcp/src/types/index.ts`
-- Related files that define MCP-specific tools
+- `packages/mcp/src/manager.ts`

-Create the type definitions in:
+Created type definitions in:
 `packages/utils/src/types/mcp/tools.ts`

-## Testing Process
+## Integration Results

-After implementing each section:

-1. Update the exports in `packages/utils/src/types/mcp/index.ts`
+The refactoring was completed with the following outcomes:

-2. Test the build with `bun run build` in the utils package
+1. All MCP types are now defined in the utils package
-3. Update imports in the MCP package to use the new types
-4. Test the build with `bun run build` in the MCP package

-## Next Steps

-1. Start with the server types
-2. Move on to transport types
+2. The MCP package imports types from utils and re-exports them for backward compatibility
-3. Implement tool types
+3. Naming conflicts were resolved by renaming conflicting types
-4. Test and validate
+4. All tests pass after the refactoring

+## Lessons Learned

+1. When refactoring types across packages, it's important to check for naming conflicts
+2. Using type re-exports in the original package helps maintain backward compatibility
+3. Tests are critical for verifying that the refactoring was successful
+4. Some tests might need updates due to build processes or configuration changes